What is Benign Prostatic Hyperplasia (BPH)?

 Catheterization is a procedure that involves the insertion of a thin, hollow tube into the bladder to drain urine.
 This can be done through the urethra or through a small puncture in the bladder called a suprapubic catheter.
 A catheter may be temporary or indwelling, depending on the severity of the urinary blockage.

-There may be side effects associated with catheterization, such as irritation of the bladder or urethra, frequent urination, and burning sensation.
+Side effects associated with catheterization include irritation of the bladder or urethra, frequent urination, and a burning sensation.

-If you are experiencing severe symptoms or if medical therapy for benign prostatic hyperplasia (BPH) has failed, surgery may be necessary to remove obstructing prostate tissue.
+If you are experiencing severe symptoms or if other treatments have failed, surgery may be necessary.
 There are several types of surgery that can be performed for BPH, ranging from least to most invasive:

 - Transurethral Incision of the Prostate (TUIP)